openedx/edx-documentation/en_us/shared/exercises_tools/image_mapped_input.rst

       path for your image.

    #.
 Include alt text for your image to make the image accessible.
 For more
-      information about alt text, see :ref:`Guidelines for Creating Accessible Content`.
+      information about alt text, see :ref:`Best Practices for Describing Images`.

    #.
 Replace the example values for the ``width`` and ``height`` attributes
       with the dimensions for your image.